ninavantiel/tree_sdms/README.md

 TODO specify packages

 ## Model
+The code for the pipeline for mapping tree species distributions combining environmental niche modelling and geographic range polygons can be found in the  `model` directory.
 `config.py` contains variables and functions that are shared across all scripts.
 These are imported in other python scripts with `from config import *`.
 Variable values are accessible in bash scripts with `python3 config.py "VAR_NAME"`, replacing `VAR_NAME` with the name of the variable of interest.

 #### Prepare psueoabsences